 More recently, new pavement markings, column wraps, and kiosks were installed at the Mall of America Transit Center with an eye toward improving accessibility.

 “The long-term goal of all these pilots is to understand what works best under certain conditions, and how we can deploy them at a larger scale,” Transit Information Manager Ben Rajkowski said.
 “It’s about taking more of a holistic approach.”

 Existing tools for blind and low-vision customers include the use of braille and audio instruction at ticket vending machines, buttons at some stops that, when pressed, announce real-time departure information, and automatic on-board stop announcements.

 Jennifer Kennedy, the executive director at Blind, Inc., said such tools are critical to people like her, her co-workers and clients who navigate the world without sight.
 Located on University Avenue, Blind Inc. is a non-profit that teaches blind people skills to become more independent, including teaching students how to use a long white cane when using the transit system.

 Whatever new technology comes along, though, Kennedy said one of the most-effective and reliable way of connecting people who are blind and low-vision to transit services is often a call to a representative in the Transit Information Center.

 “When it comes to transit, the first thing we have students do is make that phone call,” Kennedy said.
 “Apps are great, but sometimes you just want to talk to a person who knows all the information.”

 During Enerson’s recent trip, she also had support from a trusted, in-person travel companion – Outreach Coordinator Doug Cook.
 Outreach Coordinators provide free, personalized training to individuals with disabilities.

-The Aira pilot will continue through March 2022.
+The Aira pilot will continue through the end of 2022.
 During the pilot, users can use Aira at no cost.
 Learn more at metrotransit.org/aira.
 Learn about working with an Outreach Coordinator at metrotransit.org/accessibility.